The best Sony telephoto lenses in 2024: get proper telephoto reach for your Sony mirrorless camera

 Up-market build and handling characteristics are very similar to those of the 70-200mm f/2.8 G Master lens, but this one adds a variable torque adjustment for the zoom ring.
 Again, the Optical SteadyShot is very effective and the autofocus system is super-fast, this time based on a combination of double linear motor and DDSSM (Direct Drive SSM) systems.

 Fast supertelephoto lenses on full frame cameras are always expensive, and the Sony FE 200-600mm F5.6-6.3 G OSS is no exception, but compared to fast supertelephoto primes it's actually not THAT expensive, and probably just about falls within an achievable price range for keen amateurs.
-It doesn't boast Sony's G Master badge of optical excellence, and it does have a relatively restricted maximum aperture of f/5.6-6.3, but in the stratospheric world of full frame super-telephotos, this one is both effective and achievable.
+It doesn't boast Sony's G Master badge of optical excellence, and it does have a relatively restricted maximum aperture of f/5.6-6.3, but in the stratospheric world of full-frame super-telephotos, this one is both effective and affordable.

 Super-telephoto primes are generally thought of as being two things — prohibitively expensive, and weighing an absolute ton.
 The Sigma 500mm F5.6 DG DN OS Sports, however, is something of a welcome corrective in these regards.
 At 1.3kg it's not light, but it's a lens you can use handheld for extended periods without wearing out your arms.
 And at a list price of £2,779/$2,999, it's not cheap, but it's much more accessible than the top-end super-telephoto primes, which can and do rack up five-figure price tags.

-it's also a pretty brilliant lens in its own right, and is ideal for sports and wildlife shooting, with an effective five-stop stabilisation system and super-fast autofocus action.
-The resolving power is more than capable of keeping up with the detail demands of high-resolution Sony sensors, and as we found in testing, it consistently produces images with plenty of punch and contrast, even on dull days.
+It's also a pretty brilliant lens in its own right, and is ideal for sports and wildlife shooting, with an effective five-stop stabilisation system and super-fast autofocus action.
+The resolving power is more than capable of keeping up with the detail demands of high-resolution Sony sensors, and as I found in testing, it consistently produces images with plenty of punch and contrast, even on dull days.

 The Sony E 70-350mm f/4.5-6.3 G OSS is a really welcome addition to the Sony lens line-up.
 Designed specifically for APS-C format Sony E-mount cameras, it sports a 5x zoom range equating to 105-525mm on a full-frame body.
 It might not have an ultra-fast maximum aperture, but the modest f/4.5-6.3 aperture rating enables a much more compact, lightweight build, at a more affordable price.